Where are the Matches?

 (If your question is not included here, please email Mary@NJPistol.com!)

-CMP or NRA - What are all these matches?
-(2019 Schedule shown below)
+What are all these matches?
+(2021 Schedule shown below)

 **EVERYONE MAY NOW DO RIMFIRE EIC WITH .22 AS A SEPARATE EVENT!!!

-NOTE: NJ State Teams will be entered by the State Pistol Chairman (Ray Badiak) AT CAMP PERRY!
+NOTE: NJ State Teams will be entered by and paid for the State Pistol Chairman (Ray Badiak) AT CAMP PERRY!
 You do NOT have to sign up for any TEAM matches when you enter online or by mail - just sign up for your individual matches (see above!)
-If you are interested in firing on a Team, read and reply to the NJ 2019 TEAM LETTER
+If you are interested in firing on a Team, read and reply to the NJ 2021 TEAM LETTER

-IMPORTANT NOTE: You must belong to NJ State Association (ANJRPC) to fire on a NJ State Team!
+IMPORTANT NOTE: You must belong to NJ State Association (ANJRPC) for at least 30 days prior to Camp Perry to fire on a NJ State Team!